Revocable vs Irrevocable Trusts: It Comes Down to Control vs Protection

 As its name suggests, a revocable trust, also called a revocable living trust, gives you the right to make changes to or terminate the trust in your lifetime.

-Its biggest feature is the flexibility and control it gives the grantor — or you, the asset owner.
-The biggest drawback is that assets in the trust are still counted towards income and estate taxes.
-It also is not protected from creditors, legal judgments, liens and other obligations.
+Its biggest benefit is the flexibility and control it gives the grantor — or you, the asset owner.
+The biggest drawback is that assets in the trust are still counted toward income and estate taxes.
+Assets are also not protected from creditors, legal judgments, liens, and other obligations.

-Most people choose to set up revocable trusts unless they are high-net-worth individuals seeking to maximize their estate and gift tax exemption, said Betty Wang, president of BW Financial Planning in Denver.
+Most people choose to set up revocable trusts unless they are high-net-worth individuals seeking to maximize their estate and gift tax exemption, confirmed Betty Wang, president of BW Financial Planning in Denver.

 For 2025, assets up to $13.99 million per person ($27.98 million for a married couple) are exempt from federal estate and gift taxes.
-So, if a person’s estate is worth $20 million, they might choose to put $7 million in an irrevocable trust.
+These numbers are going up to $15 million per person or $30 million per married couple in 2026.
+So, if a person’s estate is worth $22 million in 2026, they might choose to put $7 million in an irrevocable trust.

-The remaining $13 million can be held in a revocable trust and is exempt from federal estate and gift taxes since it falls under the cap.
+The remaining $15 million can be held in a revocable trust and is exempt from federal estate and gift taxes since it falls under the cap.
 However, they still have to pay income taxes on it.
-(Currently, 12 states and the District of Columbia also levy estate taxes.)
+A total of 17 states also have some type of inheritance or estate tax that may be owed by the estate or heirs.

-Typically, the owner or grantor is also the trustee of the revocable trust, although others can also be trustees.
-A married couple can be co-trustees so that when one spouse becomes incapacitated or dies, the other can carry on.
+Typically, the owner or grantor serves as trustee of the revocable trust during the owner's lifetime, as long as the owner is not incapacitated, although others can also serve as trustees.
+A married couple can serve as co-trustees so that, when one spouse becomes incapacitated or dies, the other can carry on.
 When both have died, the trust becomes an irrevocable trust.

-Irrevocable trust: is it really a tax shelter?
+Irrevocable trust: is it really irrevocable, and does it offer better protection?

-An irrevocable trust is one in which the grantor gives up the ability to control or benefit from the trust assets once the trust is set up.
+An irrevocable trust is one in which the grantor gives up the ability to control or benefit from the trust assets after the trust is established.

-One way is the designation of an independent trustee to make changes consistent with the grantor’s wishes.
+One way to change an irrevocable trust is by the designation of an independent trustee to make changes consistent with the grantor’s wishes.
 Another way is to give a beneficiary the power to appoint or redesignate the recipient of trust assets.

-The court also can order changes to a trust — or trustees can do what’s called “decanting,” moving assets from an old trust to a new one with better terms and conditions, as long as the changes are reasonably consistent with the original intent of the trust, McGowan said.
+The court also can order changes to a trust — or trustees can do what’s called “decanting,” moving assets from an old trust to a new one with better terms and conditions, as long as the changes are reasonably consistent with the original intent of the trust, according to McGowan.

 An attractive benefit of an irrevocable trust is that the grantor does not pay taxes on it; the trust can pay its own taxes without distributing its income.

-Alternatively, the trust can choose to give the income to beneficiaries, who will be the ones to pay taxes.
+Alternatively, the trust can choose to distribute the income to beneficiaries, who will pay the taxes.
 This might be a better option if the beneficiaries fall into a lower tax bracket.

 That’s because the taxes levied on the trust can be at par with the highest income tax rates.